TrailsofGold/whitepaper/docs/overview/game_basics.md

 ## Get rewarded

-Players get rewarded with PGLD and PRBT (Pirate Rhum Bottle Token) everytime they physically reach a treasure location.
+Players get rewarded with PGLD and PRBT (Pirate Rum Bottle Token) everytime they physically reach a treasure location.

 PGLD and/or PRBT can be used to increase the crew skills and capabilities (with ships and items) or can be cashed out (PGLD only).